20tab/UnrealEnginePython/tutorials/AsyncIOAndUnrealEngine.md

 ticker = ue.add_ticker(ticker_loop)
 ```

-Do not run this module, it will be just the 'hub' the other parts of our project will connect too.
+Do not run this module, it will be just the 'hub' the other parts of our project will connect to.

 Basically when you first import this module a new 'ticker' will be registered into Unreal Engine.
 A ticker is a function that periodically 'ticks'.
 In this case Unreal Engine will use this ticker function to wake up the asyncio loop engine to manage all of the coroutines registered to it.